It's impossible to nail down the causes of the American Revolution. Many things were the start of it all.

 It came soon enough.
 Paul Revere's ride on April 19, 1775 was to announce the approach of British soldiers to stamp out colonist resistance in the towns of Lexington and Concord.

 Lexington was first.
 The British met only 77 minutemen, and at first were pleased to allow them to leave.
 However, from some unknown place a shot was fired, and the British opened up on the Americans.
-8 were killed, 10 wounded, and the British suffered but one minor casualty.
+Eight were killed, ten wounded, and the British suffered but one minor casualty.

 It was made up for at Concord.
 There the colonists were prepared.